SalvishGoomanee/Deep-learning-tutorials/README.md

-## Deep learning exercises and projects
+## Exercises and projects on various supervised/unsupervised ML tasks.

 In this repository I upload various deep learning algorithms.